netlify/create-react-app-lambda/README.md

-This project is based on [Create React App](https://github.com/facebookincubator/create-react-app).
+This project is based on [Create React App v2](https://github.com/facebookincubator/create-react-app) and [netlify-lambda v1](https://github.com/netlify/netlify-lambda).
 (For more information about Create react App, check their full [documentation](https://github.com/facebookincubator/create-react-app#create-react-app).)

 The main addition is a new folder: `src/lambda`.
 Each JavaScript file in there will automatically be prepared for Lambda function deployment.